techt3/macostranslate/README.md

 3. Select "🚀 Open Translate" to open a Safari window with Google Translate
 4. Select "📝 Translate Text" to enter text directly for translation
 5. The Safari window will be automatically sized and positioned
-6. Use "⚡ Install Auto-Start" to make the app start automatically with your system
-7. Use "🗑️ Remove Auto-Start" to remove the app from system startup
-8. Use "🛑 Quit" to exit the application completely
+6. Use "🛑 Quit" to exit the application completely

+**Note:** If installed via Homebrew, the app will automatically start when you log in.

 ## Text Input Feature